DigijEth/BaseScam/README.md

 - A **Decentralized Application (DApp)** for blockchain enthusiasts.
 - A **WordPress Plugin** for integrating the token scanner into WordPress websites.

-This is just the beginning.
-I plan on expanding this to include more features such as wallet/contract mapping to trace scammers, top holders
+This is just a PoC on how we can make base a little safer.
+I plan on expanding this to include more features such as wallet/contract mapping to trace scammers, top holder search, bot detection/manipulation and many more!

 If you would like to contribute please let me know or donate at digij.eth or digij.base.eth
 ---